 - Make sure your vehicle is secured prior to leaving. - Keep all valuables secured while at work.
-Don't leave purses under desks or in lockers that are not locked. - Student school identification must be worn at all times
+Don't leave purses under desks or in lockers that are not locked. - Student school identification must be worn above the waist at all times.